 Near Phelan in San Bernardino County, California — The American West (Pacific Coastal)

 Marker series.
-This marker is included in the Mormon Pioneer Trail, and the U.S. Route 66 marker series.
+This marker is included in the California Historical Landmark, and the Mormon Pioneer Trail marker series.

 Location.
-34° 18.373′ N, 117° 28.002′ W. Marker is near Phelan, California, in San Bernardino County.
-Marker is on Wagon Train Road half a mile south of California Route 138, on the right when traveling south.
-Exit the 15 Freeway at Hwy 138.
+34° 21.089′ N, 117° 31.621′ W. Marker is near Phelan, California, in San Bernardino County.
+Marker is at the intersection of California Route 138 and Rastall Road, on the right when traveling west on State Route 138.
 Touch for map.
 Marker is in this post office area: Phelan CA 92371, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 8 miles of this marker, measured as the crow flies.
-Stoddard-Waite Monument (approx. 0.2 miles away); Mormon Pioneer Trail (approx. ¼ mile away); Blue Cut (approx. 2.8 miles away); Mormon Trail Monument (approx. 4.7 miles away); Lytle Creek Canyon (approx. 5.1 miles away); Sanford Cutoff (approx. 7.3 miles Sycamore Grove (approx. 7½ miles away); Garces-Smith Monument (approx. 7.7 miles away).
+At least 8 other markers are within 12 miles of this marker, measured as the crow flies.
+Sanford Cutoff (approx. 3.7 miles away); Santa Fe and Salt Lake Trail (approx. 4.7 miles away); Stoddard-Waite Monument (approx. 4.8 miles away); Mormon Pioneer Trail (approx. 4.9 miles away); Blue Cut (approx. 7 miles away); Lytle Creek Canyon (approx. 8.6 miles Las Flores Ranch Barn (approx. 11.9 miles away); Sycamore Grove (approx. 12 miles away).
 Touch for a list and map of all markers in Phelan.

 Credits.
-This page was last revised on September 28, 2019.
-This page originally submitted on June 25, 2018, by Craig Baker of Sylmar, California.
-This page has been viewed 117 times since then and 60 times this year.
-Last updated on September 16, 2019, by Craig Baker of Sylmar, California.
-Photos: 1, 2, 3. submitted on June 25, 2018, by Craig Baker of Sylmar, California.
-4, 5. submitted on September 16, 2019, by Craig Baker of Sylmar, California. • Syd Whittle was the editor who published this page.
+This page was last revised on October 5, 2019.
+This page originally submitted on December 28, 2011, by Michael Kindig of Long Beach, California.
+This page has been viewed 1,219 times since then and 9 times this year.
+Last updated on October 2, 2019, by Craig Baker of Sylmar, California.
+Photos: 1, 2. submitted on October 2, 2019, by Craig Baker of Sylmar, California.
+3, 4, 5. submitted on December 28, 2011, by Michael Kindig of Long Beach, California. • J. Makali Bruton was the editor who published this page.